 Each new call subtree (when a function calls two more other functions) in the stack is painted with a new color.

 To help you distinguish system calls from other ones, all functions from the

 Systemnamespace are painted in less saturated color.
 Consider the example below: The

 For the sake of simplicity, when a number (more than five) of subsequent calls do not allocate memory*, dotMemory groups them into one bar.
 Typically, these are system calls that are of no interest for the analysis.
 In the stack trace, such groups of calls are shown as Folded items and the corresponding bars are painted with the horizontal line pattern.

 To expand the bars, use the middle click.

 If you want to take a more detailed look at a certain call subtree, you can change the scale of the Icicle chart.

-To zoom back out, use Shift+click on a call that is located higher in the stack (as it is represented with a longer bar).
+To zoom back out, double-click or use Shift click on a call that is located higher in the stack (as it is represented with a longer bar).

 What Can I Analyze Next?